Low Sodium Dill Pickles Recipe

 white wine vinegar in a pot being heated for brine.

-Step 1: In a sauce pan, heat the rice vinegar over low heat.
+Step 1: In a sauce pan, heat the white vinegar over low heat.

 a wooden spoon stirringa pan of sugar and salt and water for pickle brine.